Ideas

 What type of Reels content drives the most restaurant reservations?

-Customer reaction compilations and plating close-ups consistently drive the most reservation intent.
-When viewers see real people genuinely excited about food, it triggers an emotional response that polished food photography rarely achieves.
+Customer reaction compilations and plating close-ups show the dining experience more clearly than a polished dish photo.
+When viewers see real people genuinely excited about food, the restaurant feels easier to choose.

 Do we need professional equipment for restaurant Reels?